close search bar

 Less expensive to fix vulnerabilities

-More expensive to fix vulnerabilities
+Can be more expensive to fix vulnerabilities

 Since vulnerabilities are found toward the end of the SDLC, remediation often gets pushed into the next cycle.
 Critical vulnerabilities may be fixed as an emergency release.
+With solutions like fAST Dynamic, costs can be easily reduced.

 Can’t discover run-time and environment-related issues